rajasriramoju/Starcraft2-170/README.md

 GData and Intervals contain sample datas as the orginal files are larger than github's limit.

+## DistributionGraphs

+Images of distribution for neural network population.
+The configuration values are in the title.
+These values can be inserted getInterval.py to separate a total dataset into interval datasets with corresponding size to the distribution.

 ## GData

 GData stands for Game Data.
 The game datas are obtained through the use of PySC2's observer tools to gather players' information such as unit types and their counts, resource rates and numbers, and also total cumulative score of the game.